nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

         To edit a label, click the label selection button.
 All labels in the drawing will appear highlighted.
 Click one — or use the [Tab] key to cycle through all the labels, and the [Entrée] or [Retour] key to select one — and you may then edit the label.
-(Use they [Backspace] key to erase characters, and other keys to add text to the label; click in the canvas to reposition the label; click in the palette to change the color of the text in the label; etc.)
+(Use they [Retour arrière] key to erase characters, and other keys to add text to the label; click in the canvas to reposition the label; click in the palette to change the color of the text in the label; etc.)

         You may "apply" a label to the canvas, painting the text into the picture as if it had been added using the Text tool, by clicking the